mdrazyk/download_video_fb_extension/README.md

-# Download video from facebook

-This plugin extends the facebook context menu and adds functionality for downloading the selected video element.

-You just simply
+How it works?

 1. Click the right mouse button
 2. Select the "Download Video" option
-3. Wait for a second and voila, the video is downloading
+3. Wait for a moment and voila, the video is downloading

-## IMPORTANT!
+IMPORTANT!

-After installing the extension, you should restart your browser or at least browser tab.
+- After installing the extension, you should restart your browser or at least browser tab.
+- When you are trying to download video from the "Watch" section, first you need to scroll down a bit to let the extension properly load.
+This only occurs on that page.

-If you find any bug, let me know by creating an issue in my GitHub repo https://github.com/mdrazyk/download_video_fb_extension/issues I will be happy to help you :)
+If you find any bugs, let me know by creating an issue in my GitHub repo https://github.com/mdrazyk/download_video_fb_extension/issues

+I will be happy to help you :)